 Please review and discuss your workers’ classification status with them to ensure proper classification and prevent confusion.

 The cost of hiring a worker through Upwork Payroll is less than what you would typically pay a staffing agency.
-21% of the rate you pay is divided for fees (10% Upwork + 11% payrolling costs), and the employee receives the remaining 79%.
+23% of the rate you pay is divided for fees (10% Upwork + 13% payrolling costs), and the employee receives the remaining 77%.
 This does not include any payment processing fees that may apply.
 The payrolling costs are comparable to what the employee would pay in self-employment taxes as an independent contractor, so the net after-tax impact to the employee is negligible in most cases.

-With Upwork payroll, you receive the payroll and IRS/ACA compliance benefits of working with a staffing firm, combined with the productivity and accountability of Upwork’s high-visibility communication tools.
+With Upwork payroll, you receive the payroll and IRS/ACA compliance benefits of working with a staffing firm, combined with the productivity and accountability of Upwork’s high visibility communication tools.
 Upwork Payroll does not find, recommend, or manage the workers as some staffing firms do.
 You find and select your own workers and invite them to join the Upwork Payroll program, where you work with them directly.

-Every freelancer on Upwork has a profile that, in addition to work history, generally includes identity verification, feedback from past clients, skills test scores and portfolio.
+Every independent professional on Upwork has a profile that, in addition to work history, generally includes identity verification, feedback from past clients, skills test scores and portfolio.
 Clients can review this information and conduct interviews before inviting the worker to onboard as an employee of Upwork’s partner Staffing Provider.
 Upwork Payroll does not provide additional vetting.
 However, a background check may be conducted by the Staffing Provider upon request.

 Yes!
 In addition to finding top talent on our global marketplace, you can also bring your own workers to Upwork.
 If you are transitioning a large team to the Upwork platform simultaneously, we are happy to help with the logistics.
 The entire implementation typically takes less than a week.